SDG 12| Responsible Consumption and Production

 Minimising food waste

 Food production is a huge contributor to carbon emissions.
 Greenhouse gases are generated at every step before food reaches our plates.
-On the CUHK campus in Sha Tin, more than 30 canteens provide daily catering services for about 30,000 students and staff.
-To curb food waste generation on campus, CUHK has introduced a pioneering food waste pre-treatment system, ‘Food TranSmarter’, which turns food waste into slurry for biogas production in the Tai Po Sewage Treatment Works.
+On the CUHK campus, more than 30 canteens provide daily catering services for about 30,000 students and staff.
+To curb food waste generation on campus, CUHK has introduced a pioneering food waste pre-treatment system, ‘Food TranSmarter’, which turns food waste into slurry for biogas production in the nearby Tai Po Sewage Treatment Works.
 In 2021, this system generated around 20,100 kWh of renewable electricity and reduced carbon emissions by 40.2 tonnes.

 A campaign called ‘Love Food, Hate Waste @CUHK’ was also launched to educate CUHK members on the urgency of food resource conservation and wastage prevention.
 Its activities include appointing ambassadors, promoting waste reduction in canteens, and setting up recycling facilities for caterers.